Skip to main content

 Keep your regular appointments with your doctor.
 This is so your doctor can check on your progress.

-It may take a week or two after starting the treatment before you begin to feel the benefit.
-Do not stop taking venlafaxine, thinking it is not helping.
+It may take a week or two after starting venlafaxine before you begin to feel the benefit.
+Do not stop taking it, thinking it is not helping.

 Continue reading below